7 Ways to Quantify Reputation

 • be aware of what areas present reputational risk

-• predict actions your stakeholders will take
+• predict actions your stakeholders will take, and in which of your global markets they'll do so

 • know what will push the needle to drive enhanced business success

-7 Dimensions of Reputation
+7 Drivers of Reputation

 1. Products and Services